 What to Expect After Catheter Ablation

-After your catheter ablation, the doctor will remove the catheters and apply pressure to avoid bleeding at the catheter insertion site.
-To prevent bleeding, you'll stay still for up to six hours, though with anesthesia you may be out the whole time.
-You'll be hooked up to a telemetry monitor that uses EKG-like patches and displays your heart rhythm.
-You will likely have to stay in the hospital overnight.
+At the end of your catheter ablation, the EP will remove the catheters and apply pressure or a collagen patch to avoid bleeding at the catheter insertion site.
+To prevent bleeding, you may lay on your back and stay still for a few hours, though you may be out much of that time from anesthesia.
+During that time, you’ll be hooked up to a telemetry monitor that uses EKG-like patches and displays your heart rhythm.

-Your doctor may tell you to avoid baths and swimming and to avoid lifting for up to a week following the procedure.
-You may also wish to give yourself plenty of time to recover before resuming any work or physical activity that may stress the body.
+Your doctor may tell you to avoid baths and swimming and avoid lifting for up to a week following the procedure.
+You may also wish to give yourself plenty of time to recover before resuming work or vigorous physical activity that may stress the body.
+In addition, you might need to alter the usual intensity of your physical activities and exercises.
+Therefore, it may be advisable to take it slow and make modifications until you build back up your strength.

 Follow-up visits after the procedure will generally involve many of the same tests as before the procedure, such as: